rgdotta/node-toDo-app/README.md

 ///////

-All of the CRUD methods applied.
+All of the CRUD methods applied:

 Create: